NNRVINTAGE/SandBridges/Readme.md

 <h1>SandBriges Plugin</h1>
-A simple achievement plugin for ThouSands Gateway community developer/publisher to add an universal displayable achievement for their user
+A simple achievement plugin for ThouSands Gateway community developer/publisher to add an universal achievement for their user to display on the forum or CrossGate client

 ## Table of Contents